 Pulling from outside the strictly cinematic world is key to Hogg’s process.
-Painter Christopher W. Baker acted in Archipelago; Exhibition starred conceptual artist Liam Gillick and punk rock guitarist Viv Albertine.
+For example, painter Christopher W. Baker acted in Archipelago.
+Exhibition also starred conceptual artist Liam Gillick and punk rock guitarist Viv Albertine.
 Her influences and collaborators contribute to the uncannily naturalistic quality of her own films.

 The Souvenir and The Souvenir: Part II suggest Hogg’s increased personal storytelling.
 With these films, she not only explores her preoccupations, but reflects on her own life experiences and emotional journey.
 Hogg’s meticulous work to re-create her own youth — even building an exact replica of her student apartment — helps to make The Souvenir vivid and compelling.

-While Joanna Hogg’s most recent film, The Souvenir, is autobiographical, she is famously private about her personal life, having only revealed her background piece by piece in various interviews over the years.
-Putting together these pieces, we know Hogg grew up in an upper-class family with aristocratic ties, the daughter of the vice chairman of a large insurance company.
+While Joanna Hogg’s most recent film, The Souvenir, is autobiographical, she is famously private about her personal life.
+She has only revealed her background piece by piece in various interviews over the years.
+By putting together these pieces, we know Hogg grew up in an upper-class family with aristocratic ties.
+She is also the daughter of the vice chairman of a large insurance company.
 As a teenager, Hogg attended the expensive West Heath Boarding School, where she was classmates with Tilda Swinton and a class above Diana Spencer, future Princess of Wales.3

-Having made the leap to film, Hogg worked in music videos and soap operas for 15 years until she decided she needed to have more creative control.
+Hogg worked in music videos and soap operas for 15 years.
+Eventually, she decided she needed to have more creative control.
 Leaving television behind, she released her feature debut, Unrelated, at the age of 47.
-The film was made on a small budget, and on Hi Definition Video, which afforded her complete artistic control, circumventing potential pressures from producers.
-Unrelated also marked the beginning of Hogg’s collaborations with editor Helle le Fevre, costume and production designer Stéphane Collonge, and sound designer Jovan Ajder.
-These collaborations continued on all of her subsequent films: Archipelago, Exhibition, The Souvenir, and The Souvenir: Part II.
+Unrelated was made on a small budget, and on Hi Definition Video.
+This afforded her complete artistic control, circumventing potential pressures from producers.
+Collaborators editor Helle le Fevre, costume and production designer Stéphane Collonge, and sound designer Jovan Ajder all worked on Unrelated.
+These collaborations have since worked on all of her subsequent films: Archipelago, Exhibition, The Souvenir, and The Souvenir: Part II.

 Joanna Hogg’s Filmmaking Process

-The working process that Joanna Hogg established on Unrelated has been repeated, finessed, and perfected on each of her subsequent films.
-Hogg works with a rather unconventional script, often referred to by her collaborators as the “story document” — one that not everyone gets to see — which can take her years to develop.
-The purpose of the story document is to precisely outline the structure of the film and provide a strong blueprint for the film’s story, the characters’ psychology, and the visual ideas for the film.
+The working process that Joanna Hogg established on Unrelated has since been repeated, finessed, and perfected.
+Hogg works with a rather unconventional script, often referred to by her collaborators as the “story document”.
+Not everyone gets to see it, and it can take her years to develop.
+The purpose of the story document is to precisely outline the structure of the film and provide a strong blueprint.
+It outlines the film’s story, the characters’ psychology, and Hogg’s visual ideas.

-The document is always evolving and will contain all kinds of references that have inspired Hogg, including photographs, paintings, and poems.
-Hogg also makes liberal use of footnotes, which can include ideas for anything from an idea for the film stock to use for the scene or a specific reference to a film she has in mind.
+The document is always evolving.
+It contains references that have inspired Hogg, including photographs, paintings, and poems.
+Hogg also makes liberal use of footnotes.
+These include ideas for the film stock to use for the scene or a specific reference to a film.
 Although the story document will sometimes contain bits of dialogue, most dialogue is improvised on the day, in front of the camera, during the shoot.7

-Because the film is shot in story order with improvisation, the characters evolve on camera and on set, throughout the duration of the shoot.
-Consequently, the shape of individual scenes may change — what started as a love screen in the story document could become a full-blown argument between lovers.
-The sets, costumes, and cinematography also evolve in tandem with the changing action, which can require minor and major shifts in any given scene.
+Each film is shot in story order with improvisation.
+Thus, the characters evolve on camera and on set, during the shoot.
+Consequently, the shape of individual scenes may change.
+For example, what started as a love screen in the story document could become a full-blown argument between lovers.
+The sets, costumes, and cinematography also evolve in tandem with the changing action.
+This can require minor and major shifts in any given scene.
 14

 During post-production, Hogg continues her experimental approach.
-Creating the picture edit is a process of trial and error, testing out different takes and rhythms.15 Creating the sound mix in collaboration with sound designer Jovan Ajder is particularly intensive, with the shape of the mix evolving as one idea leads to the next in the edit.
+Creating the picture edit is a process of trial and error, testing out different takes and rhythms.15 Creating the sound mix in collaboration with sound designer Jovan Ajder is particularly intensive.
+Likewise, the shape of the mix evolves as one idea leads to the next in the edit.
 They will add tracks and sound effects, and then strip them off, and then add them again, until they are able to create a realistic but evocative mix.16

 The role of costumes and sets in the films of Joanna Hogg

-In all of Hogg’s films, the costumes and sets do much of the heavy-lifting of exposition, placing the characters in a specific milieu, socio-economic background, and a historical time.
-On her first three films, Stéphane Collonge served as both costume and production designer, seamlessly ensuring continuity with the characters and aesthetic.
-Because The Souvenir was so complex, Grace Snell came on board to do the costumes, but she still worked very closely in collaboration with Collonge.
+In all of Hogg’s films, the costumes and sets do much of the heavy-lifting of exposition.
+They place the characters in a specific milieu, socio-economic background, and a historical time.
+On her first three films, Stéphane Collonge served as both costume and production designer.
+Because The Souvenir was so complex, Grace Snell came on board to do the costumes.
+Snell still worked very closely in collaboration with Collonge to ensure a cohesive aesthetic.
 17

 The Souvenir is mostly set within Julie’s apartment, but we also spend much time at Julie’s film school; both sets were constructed on a sound stage so that the cast and crew were still effectively working in a single environment.
 Furthermore, because Julie’s work at film school becomes a reflection of her own life at home, building those sets next to each other helped Hogg develop shooting strategies to ensure the two environments mirrored each other.21